jsstuff/xschema/README.md

 The schema structure is always declarative and most of the schemas can be serialized back to JSON (QData calls it a normalized JSON).
 The library also allows to associate a custom information called `metadata` with any field.
 Metadata is completely ignored by QData library, but other tools can take advantage of it (for example you can associate a SQL table names with your entities and use them in your DB layer).

 Additionally, QData has several data processing options that help to deal with common problems like implementing data insertion, updating, deletion, and querying.
-Processing options can also be used to dismiss or filter out objects' properties that are not defined (useful when extracting information from request's body) and error accumulation (validation doesn't stop on the first error).
+Processing options can also be used to filter out objects' properties that are not defined (useful when extracting information from request's body or from more objects mixed together) and to accumulate all validation errors to have a complete report.

 Disclaimer
 ----------